abiiranathan/rex/README.md

 # rex

-**rex** is a minimalistic yet robust HTTP router built on Go 1.22’s enhanced `http.ServeMux`.
+**rex** is a minimalistic but robust HTTP router built on Go 1.22’s enhanced `http.ServeMux`.
 It offers a range of features for rapid web application development, including:

 - **Middleware Support**: Apply middleware globally or to specific routes and groups.
 - **Helper Methods**: Simplify defining routes and working with request/response handlers.
-- **Template Rendering**: Includes automatic template inheritance (e.g., using a base template).
+- **Template Rendering**: Includes automatic template inheritance (e.g., using a base template), passing context data to templates, an error template that displays error messages, and more.
 - **Body Parsing**: Supports decoding multiple content types:
   - JSON
   - XML
   - URL-encoded and multipart forms
   Works with standard Go types, pointers, slices, and custom types implementing the `rex.FormScanner` interface.
+- **Validation**: Validate request data using the `validator` package.
 - **SPA Support**:
   Use `r.SPA` to serve a single-page application.
 - **Route Grouping and Subgroups**: